 The Shrimpers again

 1958 - Right-back John Molyneux struck his first reds goal as we beat Southend United 3-2 in an FA Cup Third Round replay, as well as putting through his own net.
-Centre-half Dick White scored his only reds goal, with Tony Rowley also on target and Sammy McCrory bagging the other goal for the Shrimpers.
+Centre-half Dick White scored his only reds goal, with Tony Rowley netting his 38th and last goal for the club.
+Sammy McCrory bagged the other goal for the Shrimpers.
 We made it to the Sixth Round that season before falling to Blackburn Rovers.

 The lights go out in Bristol